tca/lily/NOTES.md

 Arguments will be passed on the stack pushed in left to right order.

+It would be useful to think of compiling to an IL made of labelled blocks (perhaps).

 ### Rough idea of compiling a tail call (subject to change)

 ```